Harshitp197/AI-hybrid-travel-assistant/README.md

 Local Embedding: The query is converted into a vector embedding locally using a SentenceTransformer model.

-Hybrid Retrieval (Parallel):
+Hybrid Retrieval:

-Vector Search (Pinecone): The query embedding is used to find semantically similar items (cities, attractions) from the Pinecone vector database.
+Vector Search (Pinecone): The query embedding is used to find semantically similar items from the Pinecone vector database.

-Graph Search (Neo4j): The IDs from the Pinecone results are used to run an intelligent Cypher query in Neo4j, retrieving factual relationships and connections.
+Graph Search (Neo4j): The IDs from the Pinecone results are used to run an intelligent Cypher query in Neo4j, retrieving factual relationships.

-Context Augmentation & Prompting: The retrieved data from both databases, along with a summary and a sophisticated system prompt, are compiled into a rich context.
+Context Augmentation & Prompting: The retrieved data, along with a summary and a sophisticated system prompt, are compiled into a rich context.

-LLM Reasoning (Groq): This context is sent to a high-speed LLM on Groq.
-The model uses Chain-of-Thought reasoning to first generate a plan and then write the final, coherent answer.
+LLM Reasoning (Groq): This context is sent to a high-speed LLM on Groq to generate a plan and then the final, coherent answer.

 Response to User: The final answer is presented to the user.